-Additional information regarding qualifications specific to activities is provided in the Instructor Pack, this is located in the Resources section on EVOLVE for schools involved in this programme.
+Additional information regarding qualifications specific to activities is provided in the Instructor Pack.
+This is located in the Resources section of EVOLVE for schools involved in this programme.

-4.2.1 Operating Ratio for-school led Duke of Edinburgh Expeditions
+4.2.1 Operational Ratio for School Led Duke of Edinburgh Expeditions

-- For Hillwalking activities groups must be supervised at a ratio of 1:7 (adult:pupil) - An LCC registered instructor with Lowland Leader or equivalent can oversee up to 14 students with the assistance of 1 directed adult - In Bronze or Silver terrain an LCC registered instructor with Mountain Leader qualifications can oversee up to 21 students with the assistance of 2 directed adults

-- For wild country expeditions (typically Gold terrain) an LCC registered instructor with Mountain Leader qualifications can oversee up to 14 students with the assistance of 1 directed adult - There are instances where variation to this may occur.
-For example 33 participants would need 3 registered instructors but not necessarily more than 2 assisting adults. (i.e. 1+1:14, 1+1:14 and 1:5)
+- For Hillwalking activities groups must be supervised at a ratio of 1:7 (adult:pupil). - An LCC registered instructor with Lowland Leader or equivalent can oversee up to 14 students with the assistance of 1 directed adult in 2 groups of 7. - In Bronze or Silver terrain an LCC registered instructor with Mountain Leader qualifications can oversee up to 21 students with the assistance of 2 directed adults in 3 groups of 7. - For wild country expeditions (typically Gold terrain) an LCC registered instructor with Mountain Leader qualifications can oversee up to 14 students with the assistance of 1 directed adult in 2 groups of 7. - There are instances where variation to this may occur.
+For example, 33 participants would need 3 registered instructors but not necessarily more than 2 assisting adults (i.e. 1+1:14, 1+1:14 and 1:5).

-As with all educational/ off site experiences the staffing required to run the visit safely needs to be identified through the risk assessment process, rather than a simple numerical calculation of ratios.
+As with all educational off site experiences the staffing required to run the visit safely needs to be identified through the risk assessment process, rather than a simple numerical calculation of ratios.
 It is important to have a high enough ratio of adult supervisors to young people for any visit.
-If you need any further guidance, it is important you contact the Educational Visits Team during the planning stages of your DoE visit.
+If you need any further guidance, it is important you contact the Educational Off Site Visits Service during the planning stages of your D of E visit.

-4.2.2 DoE Approved Activity Providers and Other External Providers or Instructors
+4.2.2 Duke of Edinburgh Approved Activity Providers and Other External Providers or Instructors

-Where specialist staff (such as those from an external DoE provider) are responsible for the technical aspects of the experience school staff maintain overall duty of care for the pupils and clarity of roles and responsibilities in such situations is essential.
+Where specialist staff (such as those from an external D of E provider) are responsible for the technical aspects of the experience, school staff maintain overall duty of care for the pupils and clarity of roles and responsibilities in such situations is essential.

-For these activities, the school is providing experiences that it believes to be a necessary aspect of school life and 'assumes the duty' to provide such experiences, albeit optional, as part of the DoE experience.
+For these activities, the school is providing experiences that it believes to be a necessary aspect of school life and 'assumes the duty' to provide such experiences, albeit optional, as part of the D of E experience.
 School staff cannot delegate their duty of care to their own pupils to a third party.